Amit-Ranjan22/Password_Generator/README.md

 It's considered done<br>
 ------
 WHEN : an if-statement is written with a conditional statement about the
-       length of the password.
+       length of the password.<br>
 WHEN : by using Math.random() inside the if statement, random number is
-       generated as per the length of 'passwordChar'.
+       generated as per the length of 'passwordChar'.<br>
-WHEN : passwordChar.charAt() method is used on the generated random number.
+WHEN : passwordChar.charAt() method is used on the generated random number.<br>
-WHEN : a variable 'password' with an empty string is declared globally.
+WHEN : a variable 'password' with an empty string is declared globally.<br>
 WHEN : passwordChar.charAt() result is stored in variable 'password'.

 *Deployed application should look like the below given image*

 <img src = "./Application-Screenshot/Application-Screenshot.png" alt = "password-generator-app_screenshot">

-*GitHub url to the repository*
+*GitHub URL to the repository*
 ------
 https://github.com/Amit-Ranjan22/Password_Generator.git
 ------

-*url to the deployed application*
+*URL to the deployed application*
 ------

 ------